 Quick Answer: Which AI Features Make Sense For Mobile Apps?

-AI can improve a mobile app in many ways, but every idea should be tied to a user workflow.
-The same model capability can be valuable in one app and wasteful in another.
-A retail app may need product recommendations and visual search.
+AI can improve a mobile app in many ways, but every idea should be scored against the product workflow.
+The same capability can be valuable in one app and wasteful in another.
+A retail app may need recommendations and visual search.
 A field service app may need photo-based issue classification and voice notes.
-A healthcare or finance app may need summarization, document extraction, risk flags, and strict human review.
+A finance app may need document extraction, risk flags, and strict review states.
+A healthcare or wellness app may need coaching and summaries, but only inside clear safety boundaries.

 | Feature | Useful When | Data Needed | Typical First Release |